dronedeploy/dronedeploy-apps-gitbook/api-overview.md

 # API
-All communication to DroneDeploy are available through `window.dronedeploy` inside your plugin.
+All communication to DroneDeploy are available through `window.dronedeploy` inside your app.

 When a `window.dronedeploy` method is invoked you can listen to results by using the following pattern.